 The learning curve

-It’s not uncommon for small businesses to switch software / platform 3 times a year – just think of all those weeks with diminished production… how much does that cost to you?
+It’s not uncommon for small businesses to switch software/platforms 3 times a year – just think of all those weeks with diminished production… how much does that cost to you?

-Custom software, on the other hand, would be tailored to cater for the specific needs of your company, thus allowing you to have a better control over the daily productivity of your team members.
+Custom software, on the other hand, would be tailor to cater to the specific needs of your company, thus allowing you to have better control over the daily productivity of your team members.